The Bible Tells me so, Jesus has a God

 So a “dual-natured Jesus” causes the problem, but for a deity of Christ believer, solves the problem!

-But the Bible never says anything about a difference between a "human Jesus and a divine Jesus", or about Jesus have both a divine and human nature.
-To propose a human Jesus distinct from a divine Jesus is to propose a kind of schizophrenic, double-minded Jesus who sly and tricky.
+But the Bible never says anything about a difference between a "human Jesus and a divine Jesus", or about Jesus having both a divine and human nature.
+To propose a human Jesus distinct from a divine Jesus is to propose a kind of schizophrenic, double-minded Jesus who is sly and tricky.
 If we were to ask the dual-natured Jesus: Do you have a God?
 The divine Jesus laughs, “No, Silly, I am God”.
 But ask the human Jesus and he says “Ah, yes, I do have a God”.
 So the dual-natured Jesus both has and doesn’t have a God at the same time.

 But the Bible is clear that there was no deceit or guile in Jesus’ mouth (1 Peter 2:22).
 To propose a dual-natured Jesus involves non-biblical philosophical speculation which in the end makes Jesus into a kind of clever, two-faced liar.

-But it looks to me like, at least in this case, most of the scholarly world does not play the dual-natured Jesus trump card to attempt to explain how it could be that the Lord Jesus Christ has a God.
+But it looks to me like, at least in this case, most of the scholarly world does not play the dual-natured-Jesus trump card to attempt to explain how it could be that the Lord Jesus Christ has a God.
 Maybe because the scholars realize that a dual Jesus, one Jesus who has a God and one Jesus who doesn’t have a God, makes Jesus into a double-minded, schizophrenic liar.

 So it looks to me like the preferred option for the scholarly world is a different explanation, that:

 2) Within the “economy of the Trinity…God the Son calls God the Father ‘my God’”.
 But like the first explanation, neither is this biblical.
-Find a phrase like “economy of the Trinity” in the Bible, or any kind of description of one member of the "Trinity godhead" to another.
+Find a phrase like “economy of the Trinity” in the Bible, or any kind of description of the relationship of one member of the "Trinity godhead" to another.
 Everywhere in the Bible, the man, the Lord Jesus Christ relates to his God as his Father.
 Even the 12 year-old boy Jesus related to God as his Father.

 This suggestion also proposes that the Lord Jesus Christ’s God is different than our God.
 Listen to one academic institution’s effort to explain that the Lord Jesus Christ has a God.